India’s Personal Data Protection Act 2019

 Key Recommendations in the 2021 Report

-After two years of deliberations, the Joint Parliamentary Committee submitted a report to the Indian Parliament in December 2021 on the Personal Data Protection Bill 2019 with the following recommendations:
+After two years of deliberations, the Joint Parliamentary Committee submitted a report to the Indian Parliament in December 2021 on the Personal Data Protection Bill 2019 with the following recommendations to uphold optimal data privacy in India:

 Timeline for Implementation